 Humor SHOULD BE USED TO EDUCATE

-Comedy breathes new life into the stories that we tell; it can take tragedy or trauma and make it into something funny yet informative.
-In the wake of George Floyd’s death and the protests that spread across the United States and the rest of the world, I turned to satirical news shows, as I always do, in an effort to inform myself and others.
-Shows like The Daily Show with Trevor Noah, Last Week Tonight with John Oliver, The Late Show with Stephen Colbert, (we really need more female hosts) and Saturday Night live use satirical monologue as a means to grasp and combat the issues we face.
+Comedy breathes new life into the stories that we tell; it can take tragedy or trauma and make it into something informative and easier to understand.
+I turned to satirical news shows over the summer to supplement my education of racism in the United States and the current Black Lives Matter movement.
+Education should not be left in the hands of those who experience racism.
+Shows like The Daily Show with Trevor Noah, Last Week Tonight with John Oliver, The Late Show with Stephen Colbert, (we really need more female hosts and greater diversity in this field) and Saturday Night live use satirical monologue as a means to grasp and combat the issues we face.
 Satire has moved citizens to become more politically aware and therefore more active.

 Humor has the ability to reinstate enthusiasm for activism.
 Its informal tone appeals to a large audience, easily spreading important news stories.
 In order to create serious change, there needs to be long term commitment to a subject.
 This requires strategies to sustain optimism.
 Jon Stewart, the predecessor to Trevor Noah of the Daily Show and creator of “soft news,” engaged an audience that was previously expected to be uninterested in politics.
 In his promotions for his series “Indecision 2000” covering the 2000 election, Stewart addressed his initial audience: those who had just finished watching South Park.
 He begs his viewers to “Please, put down the bong, we are living through history.”